jbuisine/macop/README.md

 ## How to use ?

-You can see an example of use in the `knapsackExample.py` python file.

-Fully documentation of package with examples is also [available](https://jbuisine.github.io/macop).
+Fully documentation of package with examples is [available](https://jbuisine.github.io/macop).

+You can also see examples of use:
+-  in the [knapsackExample.py](https://github.com/jbuisine/macop/blob/master/examples/knapsackExample.py) python file for mono-objective.
+-  in the [knapsackMultiExample.py](https://github.com/jbuisine/macop/blob/master/examples/knapsackMultiExample.py) python file for multi-objective.

 ## Add as dependency